 A non-refundable deposit of USD $500 is due when you register to reserve your spot.
 Full payment for the safari is due 4-months prior to the departure date.

 You should bring some US dollars to cover local needs, including tips for our drivers and boat guides.
 All workshop expenses are paid for in advance through your tour fee, so there are no major local expenses.
 The resorts accept credit cards for drinks and souvenirs.
 You are better bringing USD $ than relying on a Kenyan ATM for shilling withdrawals.

-As you may be aware, there have been two terrorist attacks in Nairobi over the past years.
+As you may be aware, there have been two terrorist attacks in Nairobi over the past several years.
 One occurred at a luxury shopping mall and one at a high-end hotel complex in the city.
 I have designed our itinerary to minimize the odds of problems.
 Our itinerary and choice of lodges minimizes the likelihood that we may be in areas targeted by terrorists.

 Wildlife encounters and traffic/boat accidents can be a risk.
 To minimize the chance of dangerous animal encounters, the lodges and transportation companies operate under strict rules within the parks.
 All compounds are surrounded by electric fences on the perimeters and we are not allowed to get out of vehicles in areas where there are large predators.
 We use very experienced Land Cruiser and boat operators to minimize risks of accidents.
 However, accidents can happen so you will be required to sign a waiver prior to the tour and to have travel insurance in place.

 You need to make your own judgement about how much risk you are willing to take while traveling: you should check with your home government for specific advice about Kenya.
 Canadians and Americans can now register with their embassies automatically when filling out the Kenyan e-Visa application.